M113A4 armored medical evacuation vehicle

-The M113A4 Armored Medical Evacuation Vehicle (AMEV) is a U.S. Army variant of a M113 armoured personnel carrier (APC) made by United Defense (now part of BAE Systems) modified to function as a battlefield emergency medical evacuation (medevac) vehicle.
-It replaced the M113A3 Armoured Ambulance in U.S. military service and is designed to operate in conjunction with the M577A4 Armored Treatment Vehicle.
+The M113A4 armored medical evacuation vehicle (AMEV) is a U.S. Army variant of a M113 armored personnel carrier (APC) made by United Defense (now part of BAE Systems) modified to function as a battlefield emergency medical evacuation (medevac) vehicle.
+It replaced the M113A3 armored ambulance in U.S. military service and is designed to operate in conjunction with the M577A4 armored treatment vehicle.

 Background

 Ambulance versions of the M113 have existed for nearly as long as the vehicle has been in production, and fielded by many different countries.
-During the Vietnam War the U.S. Army introduced the M113 Medevac Vehicle to function as an armoured ambulance for the treatment and evacuation of wounded personnel from the battlefield.
+During the Vietnam War the U.S. Army introduced the M113 medevac vehicle to function as an armored ambulance for the treatment and evacuation of wounded personnel from the battlefield.
 Based upon the standard version of an M113, the seats in rear of the vehicle that were normally used by troops were replaced with two or four litters along either side, attached by chains suspended from the ceiling to the floor.
 Medical equipment and supplies were carried in internal stowage boxes.
-Following introduction of later A2 and A3 versions of the base vehicle, vehicles in U.S. service were re-designated as the M113A2/3 Armored Ambulance.
+Following introduction of later A2 and A3 versions of the base vehicle, vehicles in U.S. service were re-designated as the M113A2/3 armored ambulance.

 Similar vehicles were also created based on the M577 variant, which with their increased interior space were able to accommodate up to six litters, and their raised roof offered the benefit of allowing the crew to stand while tending to the wounded.
 The vehicle's tent extension, which attaches to the rear over the cargo ramp, was often used as an emergency treatment centre.

 In accordance with the terms of the Geneva Conventions regarding the treatment and transportation of wounded personnel, these vehicles are required to be unarmed and their non-combatant role indicated by large red crosses on a white background painted on their exterior.
 Medical personnel are permitted to carry small arms for the purpose of defending themselves and their patients.

 Development

-In the early 1990s the United States Army Training and Doctrine Command (TRADOC) initiated a review of the M113A2/3 Armored Ambulance and identified a number of deficiencies including:
+In the early 1990s the United States Army Training and Doctrine Command (TRADOC) initiated a review of the M113A2/3 armored ambulance and identified a number of deficiencies including: